 You can find out more about DoLS in the useful guides below.

 Information for professionals

-If you are a professional organisation looking for information on this subject, please go to the council information section of this site.
+If you are a professional organisation looking for information on this subject, please go to the adult social care referrals section of this site.